opencomponents/oc/README.md

 # Contributors

-If you wish to contribute, feel free to open or comment to issues, or [get in touch via twitter](https://twitter.com/OpenTableTechUK)
+If you wish to contribute, check the [contributing guidelines](contributing.md).

 Maintainer:
 * [@matteofigus](https://github.com/matteofigus)